Tigrovaya Balka Nature Reserve

-Бешаи Палангон (Beshai Palangon) Reserve is in Tajikistan close to the Afghan border where the Vakhsh River and the Panj River join to form the Amu Darya.
-The reserve stretches over 40 km from the southwest to the northeast.
+Tigrovaya Balka Nature Reserve is a nature reserve in Tajikistan located at the confluence of the Vakhsh and Panj Rivers forming the Amu Darya River.
+It stretches over 40 km from the south-west to the north-east with an area of 460 km2.

 Description

-The 460 km2 reserve is described by the WWF as the most important nature reserve in Central Asia, because of its large size and ecological diversity.
+Tigrovaya Balka Nature Reserve has been described as the most important nature reserve in Central Asia, because of its large size and ecological diversity.
 In addition it is very important for rare species of tugay, or riparian forest, ecosystems.